Bridging the Gap Between Patient-specific and Patient-independent Seizure Prediction via Knowledge Distillation: Methodology

 where $z^i_{p}$ and $z^i_{c}$ are the feature map at layer $i$ output by the two networks respectively, and $\alpha_i$ is the weight for the difference of each layer.
 Since the two networks are of the same structure, no additional operations are needed to match the dimension of feature maps.

 The joint learning objective function for the pool model is then defined as:

 Similarly, we define the learning objective function for the customized model as:

+$\lambda$, $\mu$, and $\nu$ are weighting parameters to balance different loss terms.
+In our experiments, we set all three weighting parameters to one for simplicity since we empirically observe that the three losses naturally fall into the same level of magnitude.
 Notice that in the second training stage, we only use data from the ${k+1}^{th}$ subject.
 Conventional fine-tuning suffers from catastrophic forgetting, and thus, we disentangle the knowledge into two models with different parameters but identical structures.
+We update the parameters of the two models iteratively to prevent the two models from becoming identical too fast.
+Moreover, we propose to use momentum update~\cite{siam1992ema, 2020mocov2, nips2020byol} to address the issue of catastrophic forgetting.
+Formally, we denote the parameters of the network $f$ as $\Theta$ and the calculated gradient as $\nabla f$.
+A momentum update on $f$ is defined as:

-We update the parameters of the two modes iteratively to prevent the two models from becoming identical too fast.
-In each training iteration step, we update the parameters of one of the two models using gradient calculated from a mini-batch and update the other with momentum and do the opposite in the next iteration.
+where $\phi \in [0, 1)$ is a momentum coefficient.
+In each training iteration step, we update the parameters of one of the two models using gradient calculated from a mini-batch and update the other with momentum update and do the opposite in the next iteration.
 We summarize our training scheme in Algorithm \ref{alg:1}.